mbaumer/us_hep_funding/docs/_states/KY.md

 [Back to top](#top)
 ## KY-01 -- Rep. James Comer (R) -- [Wikipedia](https://en.wikipedia.org/wiki/KY-01)
 ### Committees
-James Comer is the #7 Democrat on the House Subcommittee on Higher Education and Workforce Development
+James Comer is the #7 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```